chiragdaryani/fake-review-detection/README.md

 The preprocessed training data can be found in the file [new_data_train.csv](/new_data_train.csv) and the test data can be found in the file [new_data_test.csv](/new_data_test.csv).

-The complete dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/1U35JaRIE71512aF5m2S5zP2FuJMo5tDp/view?usp=sharing)
+The original unprocessed dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/1U35JaRIE71512aF5m2S5zP2FuJMo5tDp/view?usp=sharing)